medined/silver-argint/docs/deploy-cert-manager.md

 * Create a dummy echo server which is a small web server that returns a text message.
 This is called an application because it has both a service and a deployment.

 ```
+# Update this assignment to use your uniquely-named namespace.
 NAMESPACE=sandbox

 cat <<EOF > yaml/echo-application.yaml